projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 #.
 Connect the monitor and power supply cable.

 #.
-Connect the target system to the LAN with the Ethernet cable.
+Connect the target system to the LAN with the Ethernet cable or wifi.

 Example of a target system with cables connected: